CozyPlantlady/the-garden-gate/README.md

 - Safari browser shows several story pages at once.
 No known fix.
 - User gets an alert when they find a story point.
 However, these stack up and before the final ending they are receiving 4 different alerts each time they finish a story line.
 This could be fixed just by removing the alert, and change it to something else.
 Original idea was to show an item to symbolize the found story point.

+### Possible features to add
+- Choice to choose between dark and light color theme.
+- Json to hold all the text options.
+This would make code a lot cleaner, but I didn't have enough time to throw myself in to it.
+- Choice to choose another font for the text.
+Current font is a style choice, but another font would be easier to read.
+- Pixel art pictures for some story points
+- Pixel art background image, that would be mostly visibe in wider screens.
+- Instead of alerts show icons when certain story point is met.
+For example, Item is first visible in the story page and is then moved to a box under the story page to symbolise that user has earned something.
+- If nothing else, alert box could redone with style (and help of JQuery).

 ### Testing with code validators
 Tested with JSHint validator: